Ethylene9160/Modified_Place/README.md

 > 1 Joint uncontrollable part together with all-zero part.(fixed)
 >
 > 2 Judge dimension of each controllable part.
 For example, if $A_c$ is $0\times 0$, we need to do other operations.(fixed)
+>
+> 3 For the uncontrollable multi-input matrix, the strategy should be changed to: first, the matrix was split into a controllable part and an uncontrollable part, and then only the controllable part was placed with poles.
+I'm going to put this part right here in K and I'm going to zero it out, and then I'm going to go back and transform it.(done)

 # Update logs

-> 24/1/1.16:33: finished basic SISO with controllable system.
+> 24/1/1.
+16:33: finished basic SISO with controllable system.
 >
-> 24/1/1.19:55: finished SISO with un-controllable system, using controllibility decomposition.
+> 24/1/1.
+19:55: finished SISO with un-controllable system, using controllibility decomposition.
 >
-> 24/1/2.15:29: finished basic MIMO sisytems.
+> 24/1/2.
+15:29: finished basic MIMO sisytems.
 >
-> 24/1/2.18:51: fix bugs-modify $B$ to $BT^{-1}$ when passing that matrix to the recursion body.
+> 24/1/2.
+18:51: fix bugs-modify $B$ to $BT^{-1}$ when passing that matrix to the recursion body.
+>
+> 24/1/15.21:56: Complete pole configuration under column exchange of input matrix.
+>
+> 24/1/17.11:10: fix bugs of using SVD to decompose a certain matrix during final exam.
+>
+> 24/1/18.14:01: New feature - we can place an MIMO system with random column combination of matrix B!
+>
+> 24/1/18.20:00: Sourcing.